 One of the most common questions we get asked is, “which is better, a firm or soft mattress?”
-In short, unfortunately there is no simple black and white yes or no answer to this.
-However, to clear the air abit, we elaborate on the subject a little below:
+In short, unfortunately, there is no simple black and white yes or no answer to this.
+However, to clear the air a little, we elaborate on the subject below:

-It is often thought that a harder (or firm mattress) is better; however this may not be true.
+It is often thought that a harder (or firm mattress) is better; however, this may not be true.
 Ultimately the type of bed and mattress your body needs often depends on an individuals preferences and health conditions.
-There is actually no scientific evidence that suggests sleeping on a firm mattress is better for you.
-In fact often its the firmer ones that aren’t always better for your back or existing conditions.
+No scientific evidence suggests sleeping on a firm mattress is better for you.
+In fact, usually, it’s the firmer ones that aren’t always better for your back or existing conditions.
 Consider this; if the surface is too hard, there will be no contouring of the body whichever of the different sleeping positions you choose.
-If there is no contouring this will create pressure points thus aggravating joint pain, plus there will be limited spinal alignment which will cause lower back pain and other related issues.
-If you already experience any kind of pain or discomfort due to an existing medical condition, you may want to think twice or consider seeking professional medical advice before purchasing one which may be too firm.
+Without contouring, this will create pressure points thus aggravating joint pain, plus there will be limited spinal alignment which will cause lower back pain and other related issues.
+If you already experience any pain or discomfort due to an existing medical condition, you may want to think twice or consider seeking professional medical advice before purchasing one which may be too firm.

 Some people love a soft mattress, but if you have any kind of joint or back pain, then consider an alternative as this may be contributing towards your discomfort.
 Imagine if the surface is too soft, the sinking sensation which occurs through gravity when one lies down will cause the body to sink too much, thus creating a downwards bend in the spine.
 As we have already discussed the importance of a straight spine, you’re probably aware that this scenario can lead to all types of back pain.
 Aside from spinal alignment, in terms of padding, pressure point relief and other types of support, these aren’t so bad.

 What About Medium?